couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 ```

 Note Couchbase Server will store all data from a bucket, node or cluster, but
 not the associated design documents.
-To to so, you should explicitly use
+To do so, you should explicitly use
 `cbbackup` to store the information and `cbrestore` to read it back into memory.

 **Exporting and Importing CSV Files**